Notebook / Backend / 003

 Extracting the root cause

 When exceptions wrap other exceptions through multiple layers, the message on the outer exception is often useless ("Transaction failed", "Request error").
-The root cause — the original exception at the bottom of the chain — is what actually tells you what went wrong.
+The root cause, the original exception at the bottom of the chain, is what actually tells us what went wrong.

 In Java